yuanchuan/find/README.md

 ### find.eachdir(pattern, root, callback)
-see **find.eachfile** above except that it will find direcory names
+see **find.eachfile** above except that it will find directory names.

 ### find.fileSync(pattern, root)
 Recursively Find all files which matches the `pattern` inside a given `root` directory **synchronously** and returns the result as an array.
-This follows the default 'Sync' methods of nodejs, think about `fs.readdirSync`,
+This follows the default 'Sync' methods of nodejs, think about `fs.readdirSync`.

     var allfiles = find.fileSync(/./, '/tmp');

 ### find.dirSync(pattern, root)
-see **find.dirSync** above except that it will find direcory names
+see **find.dirSync** above except that it will find directory names.